davefp/handsome/README.md

 Now you can populate the dashboard with widgets by simply adding the appropriate React components as children of the existing div.

-Each widget needs a `name` so that it knows where to call for updates, and a `pollInterval` to tell it how often to check for updates.
-Each widget type also has its own properties.
-The text widget, for example, can takes a 'title' property.
+Each widget needs a `name` so that it knows where to call for updates.
+Each widget type can also have its own properties.
+The text widget, for example, takes a 'title' property.

 Add a text widget to your dashboard: